“I am not afraid of storms, for I am learning how to sail my ship.”

 “For its part, the Kremlin may be tempted to weaponize its natural resources – which could trigger blackouts in Europe.
 But it also knows commodity exports are its own economic lifeline.

-“It’s the commodities market version of the Cold War doctrine of mutual assured destruction, or MAD.”
+“It’s the commodities market version of the Cold War doctrine of mutually assured destruction, or MAD.”

 Central banks will have to continue to walk the tricky tightrope of dealing with the outcomes of the eastern European conflict on top of an existing inflationary surge and COVID-related dislocations, while not clamping down too early or too hard and dousing the recovery.